on life stages of dogs

 Remind them they're important

 Your senior pet is still the same lovable puppy they once were - they just need a little extra room to find their way at a slower pace.
 Understanding their limitations around mobility and communication are key, and it’s important to leave them a little extra time to adjust and acclimate to the tasks of daily life.
+Expect that they may need to nap more frequently or that they might have accidents inside the house, and remember patience and understanding will reduce their stress and of letting you down (they don’t want to, so don’t make them feel that way!).

 Remember that our senior dogs still need just as love and attention as ever, even if they're not as active or expressive as they used to be.
 Take time each day to give your dog some love and attention - gentle pats and scratches let them know that they are still an important part of the family.
 With a little love and care, we can help our senior dogs enjoy their golden years.